spencermfreeman/stepup-site/README.md

 # STEPUP Website Update
 - Updates to the University of Pittsburgh's STEPUP research group website.
-- Styling this site in a similar manner to NASA's main website.
+- Styling this site in a similar manner to NASA's.
 - Access the website at: https://sites.pitt.edu/~stepup/index.html
 - Will likely move over to a more responsive React site, though this is not a current priority of the group.
 - Currently providing a quick modernization and clean up, as well as a responsive navbar.